Grange, County Sligo

-A short distance to the north are the towns of Ballyshannon and Bundoran, a surfing and seaside resort which are both bypassed, and the villages of Tullaghan and Cliffoney.
+A short distance to the north are the towns of Ballyshannon and Bundoran, a surfing and seaside resort, which are both bypassed, and the villages of Tullaghan and Cliffoney.
 To the south are Drumcliff, burial place of poet and Nobel laureate W. B. Yeats, and Sligo town.

 History

 The old village is on the hill to the north of the present village.
 Grange developed on land belonging to the Cistercian monastery of Boyle in County Roscommon.

-Grange village was a stronghold of the O'Harte and O'Connor families throughout the Medieval period.
+The village was a stronghold of the O'Harte and O'Connor families throughout the mediaeval period.
 The O'Hartes provided cavalry for the O'Connor Sligo Lords of Carbury-Drumcliff.

-A castle once stood near the center of the village.
-The Annals of Ireland record that in 1604 a "‘new castle and 7 cottages were built by Hugh O’Hart in the town of Grange, Co.
-Sligo.’"
+A castle once stood near the centre of the village.
+The Annals of Ireland record that in 1604 a "new castle and 7 cottages were built by Hugh O'Hart in the town of Grange, Co.
+Sligo."

-After the 1641 rebellion, the land was granted to Thomas Soden.
-Col. W. Wood-Martin, the Irish historian, writes that Thomas Soden was probably an officer in Col. Richard Coote's Regiment of Horse, one of the Cromwellian regiments disbanded in the County of Sligo.
-He adds that he received in lieu of arrears of pay, a grant of the town, townland and castle, of Grange, County Sligo.
-Grange is located nine miles north of the town of Sligo on the road to Bundoran.
-He received this grant on 13 April 1668, under the "'Act of Settlement'."
+After the Irish Rebellion of 1641, the land was granted to Thomas Soden.
+Colonel W. Wood-Martin, the Irish historian, writes that Soden was probably an officer in Colonel Richard Coote's Regiment of Horse, one of the Cromwellian regiments disbanded in County Sligo.
+He adds that he received in lieu of arrears of pay, a grant of the town, townland and castle, of Grange.
+He received this grant on 13 April 1668, under the Act of Settlement of 1701.

 Lola Montez

-Grange is the birthplace of Lola Montez - dancer, courtesan and mistress of King Ludwig I of Bavaria.
+Grange is the birthplace of Lola Montez, a dancer, courtesan, and mistress of King Ludwig I of Bavaria.

-Born Eliza Rosanna Gilbert in Sligo, Lola caught the eye of Bavaria's King Ludwig I in 1846 by claiming to be an exotic dancer from Spain.
-Although married, the king took up with the girl from Grange, even making her the Duchess of Landsfeld.
+Born Eliza Rosanna Gilbert in Sligo, she caught the eye of Bavaria's King Ludwig I in 1846 by claiming to be an exotic dancer from Spain.
+Although married, the king took up with her, even making her the Duchess of Landsfeld.
 Bavarian citizens put up with their king's cavorting, but their patience snapped when his courtesan began meddling in state affairs.
-Ludwig was forced to abdicate and Lola had to flee.
+Ludwig was forced to abdicate and Montez had to flee.
 She never saw him again, but she remained a duchess.